MMVAE-project/MMVAE/README.md

 Yimeng Gu, Ignacio Castro, Gareth Tyson

 ## Introduction
 This repository contains code and link to the dataset for SemEval'22 paper "MMVAE at SemEval-2022 Task 5: A Multi-modal Multi-task VAE on Misogynous Meme Detection".
-The paper is included in this repository.
+The paper is included in this repository, named `A_Multi_modal_Multi_task_VAE_on_Misogynous_Meme_Detection.pdf`.

 If you find this repository or the paper useful, please cite it with: